What is hydrogen peroxide?

 Professional teeth whitening or in-office whitening treatment is the best way to try for having brighter teeth.
-You will have the advantages of a licensed dentist that whiten your teeth regarding your dental conditions and your oral health.
+You will have the advantages of a licensed dentist who whitens your teeth regarding your dental conditions and your oral health.
 It is the most expensive way of whitening teeth but can provide better results in the shortest amount of time.

-Your dentist can even prescribe a series of home whitening treatments under his supervision when required or when you want to continue your treatment at home.
-They know what suits you best and which formula of hydrogen peroxide is desired.
+Your dentist can even prescribe a series of home whitening treatments under their supervision when required or when you want to continue your treatment at home.
+They know what suits you best and which formula of peroxide is necessary.

 At-home teeth whitening

-There is a variety of over-the-counter whitening products which come in five common products.
-If you are interested in whitening your teeth at home with specially-made products that are designed for a professional level of teeth whitening, these products come in many types and costs for your needs.
-These products have gained popularity in recent years and are made with mostly hydrogen peroxide or carbamide peroxide and can be found in different product ranges.
+There are a variety of over-the-counter whitening products which come in five common products.
+If you are interested in whitening your teeth at home with specially-made kits, you have several options with different costs for your needs.
+These products have gained popularity in recent years.
+They are made with lower peroxide percentages and can be found in different product ranges.
 They include:

 - At-home teeth whitening kits

-t-home kits are the most expensive ones on the list.
-These kits are made to provide the most effective results, which simulate the dentists’ treatment but for home-usage.
-The kits come with whitening gels usually in serums and sometimes the LED device, which is said to activate the gel and speed up the process.
+At-home kits are the most expensive ones on the list.
+These kits are made to provide the most effective results, which simulate the dentists’ treatment but for home usage.
+The kits come with whitening gels usually in serums and sometimes the LED device to activate the gel and speed up the process.
 See the best at-home whitening kits.

 - Teeth whitening strips

-Another popular product for teeth whitening using hydrogen peroxide is teeth whitening strips.
+Another popular product to whiten your teeth effectively at home is teeth whitening strips.
 You have a couple of strips with whitening gels on them.
-You just need to peel and apply the strips on your teeth for a recommended period of time.
-Check out the best teeth whitening strips.
+You just need to peel and apply the strips on your teeth for a recommended time.

 - Teeth whitening pens

 With a pen that contains whitening gel, teeth whitening seems like it has become much handier.
 Teeth whitening pens have made your job easier with little chance of mess and no more extra work.
-You have a whitening pen with a safe whitening gel made of hydrogen peroxide that you can brush on the surface of the tooth or teeth that you want whitened.
+You have a whitening pen with a safe whitening gel that you can brush on the surface of your tooth or teeth that you want whitened.

 - Whitening toothpaste